LorenzoPecorari/iot_project/code/helper/README.md

             ESP-NOW
         </td>
         <td>
-            Wireless protocol communication for Espressif devices; it provides E2E communication with low latency, high energetic efficiency and high scalability.
+            Wireless protocol communication for Espressif devices; it provides E2E communication with low latency, high energetic efficiency and high scalability just using the WiFi module included into the microcontroller.
         </td>
     </tr>
 </table>